tebeco/alexdarbyshire.com/content/posts/self-hosted-website-with-hugo-docker-and-cloudflare-tunnels/index.md

         - CLOUDFLARE_TUNNEL_TOKEN=${CLOUDFLARE_TUNNEL_TOKEN}
     command: tunnel --no-autoupdate run --token "$CLOUDFLARE_TUNNEL_TOKEN"
 ```
 Using Docker secrets would be preferable to passing the token as an environment variable.
-However the cloudflared image isn't setup to read token from a file.
+However, the Cloudflared image isn't setup to read token from a file.
 It can be done using a custom Dockerfile for those who are keen.
 See https://gist.github.com/j0sh/b1971bfbbffeb92709cf096fb788f70

 #### Create a `.env` file for the Cloudflare token
 Create the file using you preferred text editor.